MagicMirrorOrg/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-TitanSchoolMealMenu by evanhsu](https://github.com/evanhsu/MMM-TitanSchoolMealMenu)

-1. `package.json` issue: No repository field.
-2. There are no keywords in 'package.json'.
-We would use them as tags on the module list page.
-3. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-4. Recommendation: Found `axios` in file `TitanSchoolsClient.js`: Replace it with built-in fetch.
+1. Recommendation: Found `axios` in file `TitanSchoolsClient.js`: Replace it with built-in fetch.
-5. Recommendation: Found `new Date()` in file `TitanSchoolsClient.js`: Consider replacing it by `new Date(Date.now())`.
-It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-6. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+2. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-7. Recommendation: Found `axios` in file `api-response-shape.test.js`: Replace it with built-in fetch.
+3. Recommendation: Found `axios` in file `api-response-shape.test.js`: Replace it with built-in fetch.
-8. Warning: No LICENSE file.
+4. Warning: No LICENSE file.
-9. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-TMB by jaumebosch](https://github.com/jaumebosch/MMM-TMB)